Wisconsin student's dad sues over officer's neck restraint

 Associated Press

 MADISON, Wis.
 (AP) — An Illinois man has filed a federal lawsuit alleging an off-duty police officer improperly put his knee into his 12-year-old daughter’s neck during a fight in a Wisconsin middle school last year.
-Jerrel Perez filed the lawsuit Monday in federal court in Milwaukee against the officer, Shawn Guetschow, the city of Kenosha and its school district.
-Perez alleges that Guetschow used excessive force when he broke up a fight between his daughter and another student in March 2022 and restrained his daughter by putting his knee on her neck.
-Messages left for the city attorney, the school district’s spokesperson and the Kenosha Police Department weren’t immediately returned.
-Attempts to reach Guetschow weren’t successful.
+Jerrel Perez, of Zion, Illinois, filed the lawsuit Monday in federal court in Milwaukee against the officer, Shawn Guetschow, the city of Kenosha and its school district.
+Perez alleges that Guetschow used excessive force when he broke up a fight between his daughter and another student last March and restrained his daughter by putting his knee on her neck.
+The city attorney said the city hadn’t been served yet.
+An attorney for Guetschow and the school district promised to mount a vigorous defense.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.